 Your website must now provide a link or button titled, “Do not sell or share my personal Information”, AND a link or button titled, “Limit the use of my sensitive personal information”.

-You can also create a single, clearly-labeled link that easily allows a consumer to simultaneously opt-out of sale or sharing of PI and limit the use or disclosure of the consumer’s SPI.
+Alternatively, you can create a single, clearly-labeled link that easily allows consumers to simultaneously opt-out of sale and sharing of PI and limit the use or disclosure of the consumer’s SPI.